stayintarkov/StayInTarkov.Client/README.md

 5. Select the desired SIT version (choose the latest if you don't know what you're doing)
 6. Click `Install`

-#### Manual client-mod install
+<details>
+ <summary>Manual client-mod install</summary>
 Note that these are the same steps the SIT Manager performs.
 If you don't have any reason to, you should probably just use the SIT manager- it's so much quicker and easier.
 (Seriously, we're not hiding anything from you here.
 These steps literally just a plain-english description of [the manager code](https://github.com/stayintarkov/SIT.Manager/blob/master/SIT.Manager/Classes/Utils.cs#L613))
-<details>

 1. Copy the contents of your live EFT installation into the currently-empty `SIT/game` folder
   - If you installed tarkov to the default location, it will be under `C:\Battlestate Games\EFT`.